taielab/awesome-hacking-lists/README.md

 - [WoeUSB/WoeUSB](https://github.com/WoeUSB/WoeUSB) - A Microsoft Windows® USB installation media preparer for GNU+Linux
 - [egrullon/Wounty](https://github.com/egrullon/Wounty) - Wounty is a simple web enumeration script that makes use of other popular tools to automate the early stages of recognition in Bug Bounty processes.
 This tool is very important as part of the Bug Boun
 - [machine1337/reverse-shells](https://github.com/machine1337/reverse-shells) - This tool will help in generating reverse shells easily for all types of OS.
-- [iamthefrogy/frogy](https://github.com/iamthefrogy/frogy) - My subdomain enumeration script.
-It's unique in the way it is built upon.
 - [Markdown-Bug-Bounty-Recon/Markdown-Bug-Bounty-Recon](https://github.com/Markdown-Bug-Bounty-Recon/Markdown-Bug-Bounty-Recon) - A recon Framework for Bug Bounty Hunters that would convert the output of a script into Markdown syntax document, which would help them to make better notes, have everything in one document, or concen
 - [R0X4R/scvault](https://github.com/R0X4R/scvault) - Custom scripts for directory fuzzing, subdomain enumeration, and more.
 - [A3h1nt/gimmeSH](https://github.com/A3h1nt/gimmeSH) - For pentesters who don't wanna leave their terminals.